firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 ### Absolute date

-You can also use an absolute date, in this form: `YYYY-MM-DD`.
+You can use an absolute date, in this form: `YYYY-MM-DD`.
 So for the 17th of May 2020, you would use `2020-05-17`.

 ### Relative dates